-Women who are re-entering the workforce after taking time off for family reasons are more likely to find jobs if, rather than trying to hide their resume gaps, are open about their reasons for being out of work, a new study suggests.
+Women who are reentering the workforce after taking time off for family reasons are more likely to find jobs if, rather than trying to hide their resume gaps, they are open about their reasons for being out of work, one study suggests.

-The research, which is set to appear in an upcoming issue of the University of Pennsylvania Law Review, contradicts conventional wisdom that women hurt their chances of finding work if they spend time discussing their home lives.
+The research, which was published in the University of Pennsylvania Law Review, contradicts conventional wisdom that women hurt their chances of finding work if they spend time discussing their home lives.

 Researchers said the study provides the first-ever evidence that women who conceal personal information dramatically lower their hiring prospects.